 The GNU Privacy Guard

-Project Gpg4win provides a Windows version of the old GnuPG stable.
+Gpg4win provides a Windows version of the older GnuPG 2.0 branch.
 It is nicely integrated into an installer and features several frontends as well as English and German manuals.
-A simple Windows installer for the modern version is available at our download page.

 Reconquer your privacy

 Arguing that you don't care about the right to privacy because you have nothing to hide is no different from saying you don't care about free speech because you have nothing to say. – Edward Snowden